dakujem/oliva-tree/README.md

 ## What's comming next

 * extended documentation
+* fetching nodes using a vector (1D array of node indices)
 * prunning (condition- and depth-based)
 * node moving mechanism / helpers
 * tree writers - alter the node's data to reflect current tree structure (prepare for storage) - a counterpart to tree builders